franvozzi/franvozzi/README.md

 - Proficient in JavaScript and Python.
 - Experienced in software development methodologies such as Agile and Scrum.
 - Skilled in collaborative problem-solving and effective communication.
-- Demonstrated leadership abilities in guiding teams to successful project outcomes.

 ## Learning Journey:
 - ### Project-Focused Learning: